 - Option 1) 103 level (3 yrs of same language in HS) + Study Abroad

 - Option 2) 104 level (4 yrs of same language in HS)

 Quinlan students who wish to pursue a minor in international business must complete IBUS 201 and three 300-level international business courses (see above).

-Students are limited to two courses in each subject area.
+Students are limited to counting two courses in each subject area toward the minor.
 Only one pre-approved 399: Selected Topics course will count for this major/minor.

 At the discretion of the Quinlan School of Business assistant dean, a maximum of one transfer course taken prior to matriculating at Loyola University Chicago may be allowed.
 A 2.0 average GPA is required for all attempted business courses.
 (BA in Economics students must also earn a 2.0 average GPA for all attempted Economics courses).